rflandau/Orv/implementations/slims/PACKETS.md

 ### Payload

-1. *service*: names of the services to refresh
+1. *services*: names of the services to refresh
     - array
     - example: ["serviceX", "serviceY"]